nnickthomas/alien_macropad/README.md

 | Bottom Sandwich Plate  | 1x |
 | Adhesive Rubber Feet  | 4x |

-The following steps detail how to assemble the device.
+The following steps detail how to assemble the device:

 1) Place the PI into the U1 slot on the PCB and solder into place from the top.
 Please note that it may be easier for some people to perform the installation step at this phase as the Boostel button will be partially covered by the top sandwich!
 2) Place the Top Sandwich Plate on top